Find a Community

 Whether it’s making coffee and reading the news in the morning or walking the dog and watching a favorite game show in the evening, keeping a routine is one of the best ways for anyone to remember.
 A routine can help exercise the brain by assigning a regular physical task to each moment.

-Programs like Five Star’s Bridge to Rediscovery, design a lifestyle with each memory care resident’s specific needs in mind.
+Programs like Five Star’s Memory Care program, design a lifestyle with each memory care resident’s specific needs in mind.
 Activities and schedules are built around your loved one’s abilities with an emphasis on building and maintaining skills.

 Tip #2: Using Sentimental Objects and Media